Good choice

 2/2

-• Does the scheme owner have a documented Chain of Custody standard or other traceability requirements?
+• Does the scheme owner have a documented Chain of Custody standard or other traceability requirements that apply to the full supply chain?

 Answer: Yes publicly available